PiggyAwesome/useless/README.md

-Yo mamma so fat, her stomach gets home 15 minutes before she does.
+Yo mamma so fat when she stepped on a scale Buzz Lightyear came out and said infinity and beyond!